JennyRegina/VertexFitter_HYDRA/README.md

 You might need to remove other external libraries from rootlogon.C.

-Now the macro analysis.C should work.
+Now the macro analysisVertexFinder.C should work.

 The macro needs to be run pre-compiled.
 To run the macro on virgo, type